dmsurti/AssimpKit/docs/developer/install.rst

 Assimp Dependency
 -----------------

-As AssimpKit depends on `Assimp`_, AssimpKit ships with the fat libraries for both iOS and macOS platform.
+As AssimpKit depends on `Assimp`_, AssimpKit ships with the static fat libraries for both iOS and macOS platform.
 The xcodeproj is also configured for Assimp dependency usage, so you only need to checkout and start editing!!!

 The repository also contains ``assets`` which have their own licenses and are meant to be used only for testing.
 Please refer to the `License`_ and